eTextile/Lulu/Hardware/README.md

 ## TODO
 - Optimize the heat dissipation produced by the power LED
+- Look for side LEDs 60-200 mA
+- Add POGO PINs on the PCB
+- Find a partner to develop the electronic
 - Identifying distributors in Europe
-- Look for side LEDs 60-150 mA